gr4y/shortey/README.md

 # shurl

-shurl is an very small rack application, that provices url shortening.
+shurl is an very small rack application, that provides url shortening.

 ## Installation